Skip to content

 • dotsecenv version shows version info

-• dotsecenv vault list shows your vault with your identity
+• dotsecenv vault describe shows your vault with your identity

 • dotsecenv secret get DATABASE_PASSWORD returns your secret